MDAnalysis/MDAnalysis.github.io/README.md

 #### Build site locally

 To run Jekyll in a way that matches the GitHub Pages build server, run `Jekyll` with `Bundler`.
 Use the command

     bundle exec jekyll serve

 in the root of your repository (after switching to the gh-pages branch for project repositories), and your site should be available at
 <http://localhost:4000>.
 For a full list of Jekyll commands, see the Jekyll
 documentation.

+**NOTE:**

+In case the you get an error that a javascript environment is missing.
+Install a javascript environment like `nodejs` from your distribution repositories.

 #### Updating the github-pages plugin